• Skip to primary navigation

 So if not pancit, sweet and salty Filipino spaghetti would most likely be on the menu instead.

-How to cook flour stick noodles
+How do I cook flour stick noodles?

 Canton noodles or flour stick noodles have been dried and precooked so it doesn’t take long to fully cook them.
 A few quick minutes — whether tossing in sauce or stir-frying — is really all it takes.